 Soon after, in 1857, American Express launched a money order business.
 Then a traveler’s cheque business.
 Then, during World War I, American Express saw it’s express mail business, which was facilitated by its railroad network, taken over by President Wilson to move troops, supplies, and coal.
 The railroad business was taken over by what became the American Railway Express Agency.

-In 1958, American Express issued its first charge card and the rest is history.
+In 1958, American Express issued its first card and the rest is history.

-American Express Bank (FDIC #35328) was established in 2000 and headquartered in Salt Lake City, UT.
-If that date seems strange to you, it's because American Express sold its previous banking division to Standard Chartered in early 2008.
+American Express National Bank (FDIC #27471) was established in 2000 and headquartered in Salt Lake City, UT.
+If that date seems strange to you, it’s because American Express sold its previous banking division to Standard Chartered in early 2008.

-If you need to contact American Express Bank:
+If you need to contact American Express National Bank:

 - Call 1-800-446-6307, open 24 hours a day, 7 days a week

-The American Express Bank, FSB ABA routing number is 124085066 and there are no physical branches.
-It's either online, over the phone, or nothing (hence 24/7 telephone support).
+The American Express National Bank ABA routing number is 124085066 and there are no physical branches.
+It’s either online, over the phone, or nothing (hence 24/7 telephone support).

 American Express Banking Products

-American Express Bank offers high yields savings and certificates of deposit.
-You won't find any lower interest checking accounts, for that you'll need to go elsewhere, but you can link up to three bank accounts to your American Express Personal Savings.
+American Express National Bank offers high yields savings and certificates of deposit.
+You won’t find any lower interest checking accounts, for that you’ll need to go elsewhere, but you can link up to three bank accounts to your American Express® Personal Savings.

-- High Yield Savings: No monthly fees, no annual fee, no minimum balance, competitive 1.45% APY interest rate.
+- High Yield Savings: No monthly fees, no annual fee, no minimum balance, competitive rate of 4.30% APY.

 It’s important that there’s no transacting account, like a checking or money market account.
 This means that you’ll need to ACH money out of the account to access it on a daily basis.
 ACH transfers can take as many as 3 days.